 Our daily activities, consumption and exploitation of natural resources are putting enormous stress on our planet and are unsustainable.
 The health and survival of humankind and the planet are inseparable.
 Planetary health aims to identify new pathways that will support the renewed relationship between humans and Earth’s natural systems – in a way that society can continue to responding to their needs without overburdening their environment and the Earth’s natural systems.

-Through a combination of online modules, in-class workshops and interactive (international) online seminars, students will gain an in-depth understanding of the complexities and possible trade-offs necessary to build health systems supportive of both human and environmental health and respond effectively to climate change.
+Students gained an in-depth understanding of the complexities and possible trade-offs necessary to build health systems supportive of both human and environmental health and respond effectively to climate change.

 Practical information

-• All packages start on the 26th of February, 2024
+- All packages started on the 26th of February, 2024

 Package 1: Full-time van 6-weeks (8 EC)